 Dismissal

 Dismissal of the complaint by the ODC is subject to appeal by the complainant as referenced above.
 If the complainant does not appeal the dismissal, the matter is closed.
-The investigative file is kept in closed file status and stored by the ODC for a period of three (3) years and then destroyed.
+The investigative file is kept in “closed file” status and stored by the ODC for a period of three (3) years and then destroyed.

 B. Diversion

 Disposition of the investigative file may be accomplished by offering a diversion opportunity to the Respondent.
 Diversion may be offered when the misconduct is minor and the result of negligence.
-The diversion opportunity is, for the most part offered to inexperienced lawyers who have no prior disciplinary record.
+The diversion opportunity is, for the most part, offered to inexperienced lawyers who have no prior disciplinary record.
 Diversion is not a sanction, but rather an alternative to discipline.
 However, the fact that the Respondent previously utilized his diversion opportunity may be used as evidence in any subsequent disciplinary proceeding.
-The complainant may not appeal ODC’s decision to offer diversion and as such, that decision is not subject to review by a Hearing Committee.
-The Respondent must agree to participate and sign a “Diversion Contract” which usually involves attendance at the LSBA’s Ethics School.
-The contract may also require cooperation with a “practice monitor for some defined period of time.
+The complainant may not appeal ODC’s decision to offer diversion and, as such, that decision is not subject to review by a Hearing Committee.
+The Respondent must agree to participate and sign a “Diversion Contract,” which usually involves attendance at the LSBA’s Ethics School.
+The contract may also require cooperation with a “practice monitor” for some defined period of time.

 Should the Respondent fail to complete the terms of the contract to which he/she has agreed, the matter may be referred back to the ODC for further investigation or prosecution.